Yadanabon University: Yadanabon University Student Union

-It is the strongest organization of Yadanabon University and there was nearly 200 members before the coup.
-Before the coup YDNBUSU is mostly work for internal university activities and student rights.
-But They against the Military Coup and also taking part in Protests and Anti Dictatorship Process after the coup.
+It is the strongest organization of Yadanabon University and there were nearly 200 members before the coup.
+Before the military coup, YDNBUSU mostly worked on internal university activities and student rights.
+But they were against the coup and also took part in the protests and anti-dictatorship process after the coup.

 Programs

 Classified as an Arts and Science university in the Burmese university education system, Yadanabon University offers bachelor's and master's degree programs in common liberal arts and sciences disciplines.
-Its regular Bachelor of Arts (BA) and Bachelor of Science (BSc) degrees take four years to complete and honors degree programs BA (Hons) and BSc (Hons) take one years.
+Its regular Bachelor of Arts (BA) and Bachelor of Science (BSc) degrees take four years to complete and honors degree programs BA (Hons) and BSc (Hons) take one year.
 The master's degree programs take two years.